 If the users of this application will be scattered around the country or the globe, and use a variety of technology platforms then ais probably best.
 However this can place limitations on certain functions, particularly if you need to access equipment or other software on your network.

 Is it important that the application run on a phone or tablet, or perhaps only on those devices.
 A native iOS or Android application may be appropriate here.
-In these cases its vital to discuss the range of devices that must be supported - sometimes a website crafted to operated on Phone sized screens may be simpler.
+In these cases its vital to discuss the range of devices that must be supported - sometimes a website crafted to operated on Phone or Tablet sized screens may be simpler.

 Do you need a windows application for in-house use, or to deploy as commercial software?
 Will it be used on the local PC, or run via Windows Terminal Server/Citrix?
 Do you have a preference for WinForms or WPF (PRISM) based development?
-Is the database going to be local, Microsoft Access, SQL Server or some other toolkit?
+Is the database going to be local, Microsoft Access, SQL Server or some other technology?

 Our experience allows us to build for any combination of these requirements.
 More importantly, we can walk you through the decision tree that will establish the best technological approach for you.